IntersectMBO/plutus/doc/read-the-docs-site/adr/0003-sharing-prod-debugging-cek.md

     -> Closure uni fun
-    -> CekM uni fun s (CekState uni fun) enterComputeCek debug ctx (Closure term env) = computeCekStep (toWordArray 0) NoFrame (Closure term Env.empty) where
+    -> CekM uni fun s (CekState uni fun) enterComputeCek debug ctx (Closure term env) =
+    -- The initial step is always computing with zero budget, empty context and environment.
+    -- `computeCekStep` matches on the `term` and calls `computeCek` or `returnCek` depending on the clause. computeCekStep (toWordArray 0) NoFrame (Closure term Env.empty) where

     computeCek